darenasc/awesome-data-for-good/book-list.md

 * [Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy](https://www.goodreads.com/book/show/28186015-weapons-of-math-destruction).
 Cathy O'Neil (2016).
 * [Who Owns the Future?](https://www.goodreads.com/book/show/15802693-who-owns-the-future).
 Jaron Lanier (2013).

-> Note 1: There are downloadable ebooks marked with the 💾 icon, but please consider buying the book from the author.
+> Note 1: There are downloadable ebooks marked with the 💾 icon and audiobooks with the 🔈 icon, but please consider buying the book from the author.

 > Note 2: This is a personal list of books that I think can be relevant in your journey into Data for Good and the local and global issues.